Llanz-dev/SnakeReader/README.md

 #### This is a sample blog article.
 It shows the username of the author above the blog image this will redirect you to their profile if you click it.
 ![blog detail](screenshots/blog-detail.png?raw=true)
 ![blog detail 1](screenshots/blog-detail1.png?raw=true)
 #### You could click on the author's username or the green button to redirect to their profile.
+You can comment and you have a delete and edit button if you are signed in.
 ![blog detail 2](screenshots/blog-detail2.png?raw=true)
 #### A sample of the profile page.
 This will show their info.
 ![author](screenshots/author.png?raw=true)